 There is a reference to this mode of torture in the name of a small street, the via del Corda, which leads into the campo.

 In the centre of the square looms a statue of Giordano Bruno (1548-1600), who was executed on this spot on February 17th 1600.
-Bruno was a monk and a philosopher, whose crime was heresy (he happened to believe in the theories of Copernicus), for which he was burnt to death.
+Bruno was a Dominican friar, philosopher, mathematician, poet and cosmologist.
+He was also, in the eyes of the Catholic church, a heretic.